 Tooth bonding uses tooth-colored resin to cover single stained teeth, fix small spaces, and add material to chipped teeth.
 Veneers can use porcelain bonded to the front of teeth.
 Dental veneers can also cover all teeth that show when you smile.
 We often recommend veneers over bonding if you want to treat all the teeth in your smile.

-However, bondian is an excellent option for a minor cosmetic problem.
+However, bonding is an excellent option for a minor cosmetic problem.
 We can provide teeth bonding treatment in just one visit to our dental office.
 Veneers can take two office visits.

 Dental bonding can last ten or more years, while veneers can last fifteen or more.
 Although veneers may last longer than dental bonding, veneers are often more expensive than dental bonding because of their materials.
 Dental veneers are also permanent because we remove a larger portion of the tooth enamel.
 If you want a minimally invasive cosmetic treatment, bonding may suit you.